Summary

 LCTL Partnership Cycle 1

+The first cycle of the grant ($1.2 million) ran from September 2016 through August 2019.
 In the first year of the project, the goal for development was to create hybrid/online modules targeting advanced students for one selected LCTL and to offer workshops that focus on professional development and the sharing of best practices.
-Swahili was chosen as the language of initial focus based on input from our partner institutions.
+Swahili was chosen as the language of initial focus based on input from our partner institutions in the Big Ten Academic Alliance.

 In the second year, the models created in the first year were used to begin development with a second LCTL, Hindi.
 Implementation and modification of the Swahili curriculum continued, as did professional development.